+Bamstats

-Bamstats A software tool built on the Picard Java API(2) that can calculate and graphically disbarcode A barcode is a machine-readable code in the form of numbers and a pattern of parallel lines of varying widths, printed on and identifying a product.
+A software tool built on the Picard Java API(2) that can calculate and graphically display various metrics derived from SAM or BAM files.

+A barcode is a machine-readable code in the form of numbers and a pattern of parallel lines of varying widths, printed on and identifying a product.